How Much Does Christmas Lighting Installation Cost?

 Why is Christmas light installation so expensive?

-The cost reflects the labor, materials, and expertise required to safely and effectively install intricate displays, often in challenging conditions.
+The cost reflects labor, materials, safety gear, and the expertise required to install displays safely on roofs, trees, and tall structures.

-On average, professionals charge $2–5 per linear foot for installation, depending on the type of lights and accessibility.
+Most professionals charge between $2–$5 per linear foot, depending on accessibility and the type of lights you choose.

 Conclusion